qdilmac/gcs_gui/README.md

 "TypeError: '>=' not supported between instances of 'PySide6.QtGui.QImage' and 'int'".
 Even tho the type of FaceDetection signal is integer, this error occurs.
 But program works well without any problem. -> <b>SOLVED, it appears in some places I wrote ImageUpdate signal instead of FaceDetection signal *facepalm* </b>

-I have to click twice to the "Stop Camera Feed" button to clear videofeed_label and update "detection_label" -> <b>UNSOLVED</b>
+I have to click twice to the "Stop Camera Feed" button to clear videofeed_label and update "detection_label".
+Same happens on data reading.
+I think its something about threads not stopping immediately when I click the button. -> <b>UNSOLVED</b>

 When I start object detection after stopping the camera feed the detection_label does not update.
 Same problem does not happen when i start face detection. -> <b>SOLVED</b>